yclas/guides/docs/Classifieds-mark-image-as-primary.md

 ![listings](https://raw.githubusercontent.com/yclas/guides/master/images/listings11.jpg)

-If you want to change the primary image,  click “Edit” on the ad then select **“Primary Image”**  the image you want to mark as primary.
+If you want to change the primary image,  click “Edit” on the ad then select **“Primary Image”**  on the image you want to mark as primary.

  ![](https://raw.githubusercontent.com/yclas/guides/master/images/listings22.jpg)